Drinks

 You must make non-alcoholic drinks available to your guests.
 It's good courtesy to have free soda and other non-alcoholic drinks to encourage responsible consumption and as a “thank you” to the designated drivers who make your event possible.

-The AGCO's tip sheets are great resources for finding out your responsibilities.
+The AGCO's information sheets are great resources for finding out your responsibilities.
 While it may not be required to have a licensed bartender (know the laws where you live!), they are great to hire to ensure you have a fun and safe event.
 You can find out more about the Smart Serve Ontario program online.

 Mix